 Some other things you may like to do in your free time here include:

-Try a leisurely cycle on the Xi'an city wall - a distance of 13.74 km.
-The wall, an ancient fortification situated in the heart of XI'an, was established in 1378 AD.
+Try a leisurely cycle on the Xi'an city wall - a total distance of 13.74 km.
+The wall, an ancient fortification surrounding the heart of Xi'an, was established in 1378 AD.

 One of the oldest mosques in China, the Great Mosque in Xi'an features an unusual blend of Chinese and Islamic architecture.
 Still in use today, the mosque serves as a place of worship for Xi'an's large muslim population, made up predominantly of the Hui minority.
 Although non-Muslims are not allowed within the main hall itself, a visit during one of the five daily prayer times adds another dimension of spirituality, no matter what your religion.